apify/apify-docs/sources/academy/tutorials/node_js/filter_blocked_requests_using_sessions.md

 }
 ```

 Now let's get to the algorithm that will define which sessions to pick for a request.
-There are many ways to do this and this is by no means the ideal way, so I encourage you to find a more intelligent algorithm and paste it into the comments of this article.
+It can be done in many ways and this is by no means the ideal way, so I encourage you to find a more intelligent algorithm and paste it into the comments of this article.

 This function takes `sessions`  as an argument and returns a `session`  object which will either be a random object from `sessions`  or a new one with random user agent.